Wide Angle vs. Telephoto Lenses: Which Should You Choose?

 My favorite Instagram follow, Pia Riverola, sports gorgeously warm tones and, you guessed it — depth.
 Similar to the famous and recognizable works of an old-timer, Willem Eggleston.

-Below are images captured by the Mamiya 645 medium format camera with an 85mm lens, or my Canon 70-200mm, across various digital and SLR camera bodies.
-Each frame is labeled with the corresponding setup.
-I look forward to utilizing even longer lenses in the future, much like Mann's haunting negatives.
+Below are images captured by the Mamiya 645 medium format camera with an 85mm lens hitch has been my personal favorite prime focal length for portraits.
+I look forward to utilizing even longer lenses in the future, much like Sally Mann's haunting negatives.

 In Conclusion